justintmoore/deploying-active-directory/README.md

 <br>

 <p align="center">
   After Selecting Organizational Unit, in the box provided type "_EMPLOYEES", don't forget the underscore.
 After that, we will create another one called "_ADMINS".
-Later on these folders will come in handy for creating users via Powerscript.
+We are creating these folders for accessibility, and ease of use later on in this lab.
 </p>

 <p align="center">